Table of contents

 To make sure they weren't just agreeing with the group to fit in, they were asked to look at the light by themselves later.
 But they still thought what the group thought.
 This shows that when things are unclear, people often believe what others believe.

 Standing out online isn’t as easy as it was earlier.
-Trust still plays the role of #1 factor in helping a brand succeed.
-If a post on social media has a job of displaying social proof, why shouldn’t your website do that job as well?
+Trust still plays the role of the #1 factor in helping a brand succeed.
+If a post on social media has the job of displaying social proof, why shouldn’t your website do that job as well?

 You’re here because you want to leverage social proof on your website in some form.
 For that, you will need tools.
 Here are some tools you can use to leverage social proof for your business website.